-The key audit matter How the matter was addressed in our audit The financial assets at fair value through profit or loss consist of an unquoted investment in CG Tech Ltd and represented 99% of the Fund's total assets at year end.
-This investment is the main driver of the Fund's Performance.
-The valuation of unquoted investment involves significant judgement by management with respect to: Our audit procedures performed included amongst others: We assessed the appropriateness of the valuation techniques used by management by considering the nature of the business of the investee and the industry practice for valuing such types of business.
-We challenged the use of the EBITDA and profit multiples in the valuation and key underlying financial date inputs by comparing and benchmarking them to external market sources and determining whether a modified market approach using traded EBITDA and profit multiples and dividend yield is the appropriate valuation techniques to be used; and the selection of suitable multiples of We have re-assessed the Dividend Yield used in the valuation by benchmarking the assumptions to external market sources. comparable public companies to be included in the valuation.
-Considering the significant judgement involved and the magnitude and significance of the balance in the financial statements, the • We re-performed the calculation of the value of financial assets at fair value through profit or loss at period end by using the tested assumptions and key financial data inputs adjusted for the percentage holding in the investee company. valuation of financial assets at fair value through profit or loss required significant auditor's attention and was thus considered a key audit matter.
-The percentage holding in the investee company was agreed to the investment confirmation received from the investee company.
+How the matter was addressed in our audit

+Our audit procedures performed included amongst others:

+- We assessed the appropriateness of the valuation techniques used by management by considering the nature of the business of the investee and the industry practice for valuing such types of business. - We challenged the use of the EBITDA and profit multiples in the valuation and key underlying financial date inputs by comparing and benchmarking them to external market sources andthe investee Fund's financial statements. - We have re-assessed the Dividend Yield used in the valuation by benchmarking the assumptions to external market sources. - We re-performed the calculation of the value offinancial assets at fair value through profit or loss atperiod end by using the tested assumptions and keyfinancial data inputs adjusted for the percentage holding in the investee company. - The percentage holding in the investee company was agreed to the investment confirmation received from the investee company.